greatbit/import-maven-plugin/README.md

 Quack Import Plugin
 ==========

-A maven plugin that allows you to import automated testcases and reports (in progress) to QuAck
+The plugin allows importing testcases to QuAck.
+All modifications made on testcases in QuAck manually will remain.
+However, tests from the same Maven project will be reconfigured on import - new will appear, removed will disappear.

 #### Import JUmit4 tests
 ```